djuang1/mule-call-external-dwl-file/README.md

 # Mule Example - Load External DataWeave *.dwl File

 ## Overview
-This example Mule project shows how to load an external DataWeave *.dwl file that can be changed during runtime.
-The dw() function loads the external DataWeave script
+This example Mule project shows how to load an external DataWeave *.dwl file.
+It uses the Mule Requester to load the *.dwl file into a Flow Variable and then calls the dw() function.
+You can change the *.dwl file contents during runtime and have the changes be applied without having the stop and start the application.

 ## Components
 * MEL DataWeave function